 In this section, our analysis is two-fold.
-First, we review studies that evaluate the effect of earlier acute intervention on functional outcomes and length of stay, then we assess the relative efficacy of rehabilitation in the chronic phase of ABI.
+First, we review studies that evaluate the effect of earlier acute intervention on functional outcomes and length of stay, then we assess the relative efficacy of rehabilitation in the chronic phase post ABI.

 In a case control study by Formisano et al. (2016), patients from an inpatient rehabilitation center were categorized by time from injury to initiation of rehabilitation.
 Patients who began rehabilitation sooner after injury had lower length of stays, lower initial disability rating scale scores, and higher mean discharge disability rating scale scores.
 Wagner et al. (2003) examined the proper timing for physical medicine and rehabilitation consultation.
-Using multivariate analysis, the authors found that when Physical Medicine and Rehabilitation consultations occurred earlier (<48 hours after hospital admission) patients experienced significantly better functional independence measure scores for transfers and locomotion and had significantly shorter lengths of stay.
+Using multivariate analysis, the authors found that when physical medicine and rehabilitation consultations occurred earlier (<48 hours after hospital admission) patients experienced significantly better Functional Independence Measure scores for transfers and locomotion and had significantly shorter lengths of stay.
 Cope and Hall (1982) reported that those in a late intervention (>35 days) group spent significantly more time in acute care and inpatient rehabilitation.
 Edwards et al. (2003) compared 26 patients admitted to inpatient rehabilitation more than 200 days after injury to 264 patients admitted to inpatient rehabilitation less than 200 days after injury.
-Although it was not significant, the discharge scores on the Barthel Index and functional independence measure were lower in the former group than in the latter.
+Although it was not significant, the discharge scores on the Barthel Index and Functional Independence Measure were lower in the former group than in the latter.
 Rehabilitation LOS was also similar for the two groups.
 Generally, it seems that patients who sustain an ABI benefit from earlier initiation of rehabilitation.

 However, a number of studies have also shown that although it is beneficial to begin rehabilitation soon after sustaining an ABI, rehabilitation efforts in the chronic phase can still result in significant improvements.
-Bender et al. (2014) reported an improvement in functional independence measure scores during early rehabilitation, community care, and inpatient interval rehabilitation.
+Bender et al. (2014) reported an improvement in Functional Independence Measure scores during early rehabilitation, community care, and inpatient interval rehabilitation.
 Although patients entered the inpatient interval rehabilitation program an average of 1.5 years after discharge from the early rehabilitation program, they still demonstrated improvement-rate increases comparable to initial rehabilitation levels, where the greatest gains are said to be made, highlighting the benefit of additional rehabilitation at later stages of recovery.
 This point has been made by earlier studies as well.
 A study noted that 53% of patients readmitted to inpatient rehabilitation at more than 12 months post injury showed statistically significant improvement on Barthel Index scores from readmission to discharge (Tuel et al., 1992).
 In a PCT, modest findings were reported from High et al. (2006).
 All three time groups (time since injury of less than 6 months, 6 to 12 months, greater than 12 months) demonstrated a significant decrease in required supervision from admission to discharge; however, the less than six month group continued to improve through to follow-up.
+Similarly, Rosenbaum et al. (2018) observed that individuals with moderate-severe TBI continued to make significant functional gains when provided with long-term inpatient interdisciplinary rehabilitation (2.6-3.15 hours per day 5 days per week), regardless of age, injury severity, or time post injury.